tevintsales/template/projects/ezpetstore.md

   Through this project I learned the foundation of game development as well as an understanding of how a normal workflow using Gamemaker Studio was.
 Although "GML" is not a language used outside of Gamemaker Studio this was the first finished(mechanics wise) game that I had created and the experience from that was very valuable.

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can visit the site at [ezPetStore.com](http://www.ezpetstore.com/).